 Another success story for increasing conversions is behaviour tracking.
 There are multiple platforms and programs that you can use for this, but if we stick to GA for now, you can make a start within the familiar.

 Using GA’s in-page analytics you can see what activity on any given page prompts traffic to become a conversion.
 This function will display click-through rates on the site page.
 You can then modify the settings to show which rates performed the best with ‘show colour’.
+Download the Google Chrome Plugin for this awesome tool here.

 This now presents you with something similar to the heatmap platforms available.
 Seeing where the conversions are happening presents you with the opportunity to capitalise on your successes.
 By replicating or making these click-through points more prominent, you can increase conversions.